Albert Ghiorso: Legacy

 Ghiorso personally selected some of the names recommended by his group for the new elements.
 His original name for element 105 (hahnium) was changed by the International Union of Pure and Applied Chemistry (IUPAC) to dubnium, to recognize the contributions of the laboratory at Dubna, Russia, in the search for trans-fermium elements.
 His recommendation for element 106, seaborgium, was accepted only after extensive debate about naming an element after a living person.
 In 1999, evidence for two superheavy elements (element 116 and element 118) was published by a group in Berkeley.
 The discovery group intended to propose the name ghiorsium for element 118, but eventually the data were found to have been tampered and in 2002 the claims were withdrawn.
 Ghiorso's lifetime output comprised about 170 technical papers, most published in The Physical Review.

-Ghiorso is famous among his colleagues for his endless stream of creative "doodles," which define an art form suggestive of fractals.
+Ghiorso was famous among his colleagues for his endless stream of creative "doodles," which define an art form suggestive of fractals.
 He also developed a state-of-the-art camera for birdwatching, and was a constant supporter of environmental causes and organizations.

 Several obituaries are available online, and a full-length biography is in preparation.